 In fact, participants are so bearish on the prospect of a Bitcoin spot ETF they believe U.S. regulators are “more likely to approve an Ethereum futures-based ETF before giving the green light on a fund that holds Bitcoin directly”.
 Bitcoin, followed by Ethereum, has the highest market cap of all coins.
 However, Ethereum has a high volume relative to its market cap largely due to its popularity as the current, go-to protocol for developers and users of decentralized apps (dApps).
 However, other protocols – aptly named ‘ETH-killers’, such as Solana (SOL), Polkadot (DOT) and Polygon (MATIC) are rapidly ascending that throne.

 CRYP, BTCR – A different approach

-So how is BetaShares’ Crypto Innovators ETF different to its US counterparts?
+So how is BetaShares’ Crypto Innovators ETF different from its US counterparts?

 Short answer – equity.

 But more specifically CRYP is an equities ETF.
 It does not hold cryptocurrencies directly.
 Rather, it invests in companies that are exposed to the blockchain and crypto industry.
-Looking at its top 10 holdings below, CRYP primarily invests in blockchain tech companies which have exposure to Bitcoin but also so much more.
-The fund is therefore more akin to SPDR’s Tech Sector Fund (XLK) than it is to the BTC futures ETFs currently listing in the US.
+Looking at its top 10 holdings below, CRYP primarily invests in blockchain tech companies that have exposure to Bitcoin but also so much more.
+The fund is, therefore, more akin to SPDR’s Tech Sector Fund (XLK) than it is to the BTC futures ETFs currently listed in the US.